 Just like other agricultural farmers, marijuana growers were already feeling the strain of the state’s severe drought.
 In recent weeks, growers faced even more hardship as wildfires consumed entire farms.
 It is unknown the exact number of farms engulfed in flame.
 However, Hezekiah Allen of the Emerald Growers Association (EGA), an association of California marijuana growers, confirms that individual farms were destroyed.

-Allen claims the wildfire damage won’t affect the state’s supply of marijuana, but it will harm smaller growers, dispensaries, and patients.
+Allen claims the wildfire damage won’t affect the state’s supply of marijuana, but it will harm smaller growers, dispensaries, and medical cardholders.

 In early August, the Rocky Fire ripped through more than 69,000 acres near Clear Lake, taking out 43 homes.
 Timothy Anderson, purchasing manager for Oakland’s Harborside Health Center dispensary, confirms that one of those homes belonged to a marijuana grower with whom Harborisde conducted business.
 Anderson told NBC, “I can’t remember [a fire] affecting our growers as much as this year.”